Royal Rumble (2005): Raw

+SmackDown

 John Cena went on to win a tournament to become the number one contender to the WWE Championship at WrestleMania 21.
 The tournament concluded in a match between him and Kurt Angle at No Way Out, which Cena won after performing an FU.
 Following this, he began an angle with JBL.
 Cena defeated JBL to win the title at WrestleMania, and their feud ended after Cena retained the title in an "I Quit" match at Judgment Day.
-Cena would then go to hold on to the title until New Year's Revolution 2006 when Edge cashed in the Money in the Bank contract he won at Wrestlemania 21 and defeated Cena after an Elimination Chamber match.
+Cena would then go to hold on to the title until New Year's Revolution 2006 when Edge cashed in the Money in the Bank contract he won at WrestleMania 21 and defeated Cena after an Elimination Chamber match.

 Following the Royal Rumble, Randy Orton and Kurt Angle began feuding with The Undertaker and Shawn Michaels, respectively.
-The Big Show faced JBL in the first ever barbed wire Steel Cage match for the title at No Way Out, which JBL won to retain the title.
+Big Show faced JBL in the first ever barbed wire Steel Cage match for the title at No Way Out, which JBL won to retain the title.
 Orton briefly feuded with Christian before moving on to feud with The Undertaker, which spanned nine months.
-After losing his title match at No Way Out, The Big Show faced Akebono in a sumo match at WrestleMania, and he briefly feuded with Carlito afterwards.
+After losing his title match at No Way Out, Big Show faced Akebono in a sumo match at WrestleMania, and he briefly feuded with Carlito afterwards.

+Future

 During the 2005 WWE Draft Lottery in June, the World Heavyweight Championship and WWE Championship switched brands.